 Luddite advocacy was undermined by fraudulent counter-claims (those opposed tried to frame any ethical regulation of technology at all as an outright ban on use)… which resulted in armed aggression by private and government forces.

-So why were these Luddites protesting and why were they murdered for it?
+So why exactly were Luddites protesting for safety in technology and why were they shamelessly murdered for it?

 The label now has many meanings, but when the group protested 200 years ago, technology wasn’t really the enemy.

-Similarly, given the legend of Robin Hood, a powerful Ludd character rose out of the same Sherwood forest area of Nottingham and also to fight for morality in the use of technology; Luddites demanded quality and expertise to be valued in technology above exploitation.
+Similarly to the legend of Robin Hood, a populist character of Ned Ludd rose out of the exact same Sherwood forest area of Nottingham.
+He also represented the fight for morality in the use of technology; Luddites demanded quality and expertise to be valued in technology above exploitation.

-The Luddites therefore were experts at technology who disliked machinery owners doing things known to increase death and suffering.
+The Luddites therefore were latter day Robin Hood adherents, experts at technology who disliked machinery owners doing things known to increase the death and suffering of a worker.

-Think of the heavily armed mill owners in 1800s, targeted by Luddites, as versions of the Sheriff of Sherwood Forrest just 400 years later.
+Now think about their opposition.
+The heavily armed mill owners in 1800s, targeted by Luddites, were like the Sheriff of Sherwood Forrest only 400 years later.

-Or in today’s terms, think of this like people in technology roles protesting Zoom’s immoral practices.
+That is to say, in today’s terms, people in technology roles protesting Zoom’s immoral practices are… like the Luddites.
 Those (including myself) who have been calling for Zoom usage to be ended immediately are not rejecting technology — we’re holding it to a higher bar!

 Luddites thus today would be the technical champions calling for and end to Zoom’s obviously deceitful and harmful business practices, and calling for technology made safer for everyone.

 Those who have been taught that Luddites didn’t like technology thus have been misled; the entire point of the group was to righteously protest against immoral use of technology (wielded selfishly by owners towards obvious harms).